mathiaskerr/Miller/ReadMe.md

   - Date range (date picker)
 - A button to generate the report.
-- A preview of the generated report. (potential for interesting data visualisation here) I have a added a wireframe which looks very
+- A preview of the generated report. (potential for interesting data visualisation here)

 <div align="center">
 <img src =third.png?raw=true >